top of page

 Kalpitiya is home to some of the best beaches in Sri Lanka, and Kappalady is undoubtedly one of the most untouched, secluded, beautiful and cleanest beaches in the area and it has the coolest and best beach bar all around by no doubt.
 Elements is located right at the beach, allowing you plenty of time to sit back, relax and unwind.
 We also have eco-friendly sunbeds and umbrellas, as well as a beautiful infinity pool overlooking the ocean, which is the perfect place for a mid-afternoon swim.

-9. Kayaking and Stand Up Paddling SUP
+9. Kayaking and Stand Up Paddling (SUP)

 The entire Kalpitiya region is home to many lagoons.
 The largest untouched lagoon system though is to be found in Kappalady, there is a nearly endless flatwater lagoon system surrounded by mangroves.
 Rent a kayak or a stand-up paddleboard (SUP) from our watersports center and explore the lagoons at your own face.
 When the sun rises over the palms it is the best time to head out to explore these tropical backwaters while indulging in the absolute morning tranquillity.
 At this time the lagoons come alive with chirping birds and a few local fishermen throwing their nets for the daily catch.

-10. Birdwatching and wildlife
+10. Bird watching and wildlife

 As it remains raw and untouched, the surroundings in Kalpitiya and Kappalady are home to abundant wildlife.
 Some of these include families of donkeys, while the lagoons provide feeding and nesting grounds for both native and migratory birds, sea eagles, all sorts of herons, and kingfishers.
 During the winter season in Europe, a lot of migratory bird species come to the tropical countries for a warmer climate, which means that December-February is an ideal time for birdwatching in the Kalpitiya region.
 If you make a trip up north to Mannar, you could also spot groups of flamingos in the waters.